microsoft/atlas-design/.changeset/silver-beers-repeat.md

 '@microsoft/atlas-css': patch
 ---

-Update the border radius from 2 to 4 px
+Update the border radius on controls from 2 to 4 px